31 Oct WordPress Speed Optimization

 Your server response period is suffering from the amount of traffic you obtain, the resources each site uses, the program your server uses, and the hosting solution you utilize.
 To improve your server response time, look for performance bottlenecks like gradual database queries, slow routing, or a lack of adequate memory and repair them.
 The perfect server response time is certainly under 200ms.
 Learn more about optimizing your time to the first byte.

-Content distribution networks (CDNs), also called content delivery networks, are actually networks of servers that are accustomed to distribute the strain of delivering content material.
+Content distribution networks (CDNs), also called content delivery networks, are actually networks of servers that are accustomed to distributing the strain of delivering content material.
 Essentially, copies of your website are stored at multiple, geographically diverse info centers so that users have quicker and more reliable access to your site.

 8- Optimize images